Competitions and live briefs

 The prize

-- 10 printed copies of the poster.
+- 10 copies of their greetings card

-- Professional photography for your portfolio (from not just a shop).
+- Professional photography for portfolio

 Eligibility